GluuFederation/docs-oxd-prod/3.1.3/sources/faq/index.md

  - Run it (in the "Platform-Independent zip" case it is as simple as hitting `h2.sh` or `h2.bat`)

  You will see connection details in the browser.
 Please specify the details as in `oxd-conf.json` file.
- If everything is filled in correctly, in "Test Connection" you should see a "Test successful" message as in the screenshot below:
+ If everything is filled in correctly, in "Test Connection" you should see a "Test successful" message like in the screenshot below:

  ![H2](../img/faq_h2_connection_details.png)